saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium-grid.md

 java -jar selenium-server-<version>.jar node --config config.toml
 ```

 With that, you will be able to send test requests to your local Grid and when the capabilities match, they will be redirected to Sauce Labs.
-Extra capabilities inside `sauce:options` are also supported to have better readability on the test reports page at Sauce Labs.
+Extra capabilities in `sauce:options` are also supported to have better readability on the test reports page at Sauce Labs.

+### 3. Create a Remote Session Request

 The following Java example shows how to create and send a session request to a local Grid with capabilities to match with Safari 15 on macOS Monterey served on Sauce Labs.